-Pason's main source of competition in the North American Operations and International Operations segments remains the instrumentation divisions of large US service companies.
-Potential actions taken by competitors such as pricing changes and new products and technologies could affect the Company's leading market share or competitive position.
+Pason's main source of competition for its Drilling Segments remains the instrumentation divisions of large US service companies.
+Potential actions taken by competitors, such as pricing changes and new products and technologies, could affect the Company's leading market share or competitive position in the drilling sector.
+Pason's main source of competition for its Completions Segment includes valve manufactures and small to mid-sized service companies.
+Potential actions taken by these competitors, such as improved integration within the greater completions process and the development of new digital monitoring and reporting products, could affect the Company's market share and competitive position in the completions sector.
 In addition, while the Company continues to make investments in R&D and capital expenditures to provide innovative technologies for customers, management cannot reasonably predict whether these investments will result in increased levels of product adoption, market share or pricing.
 These factors could materially affect our business, financial condition, results of operations and cash flows.